-The Center for the Enrichment of Teaching & Learning's mission is to be a dynamic resource that serves as a catalyst and support for innovative, vibrant, and effective teaching and learning.
-That mission will guide the Center in enabling our faculty to expand upon their excellent work by providing them with additional resources, support and opportunities.
+The mission of the Center for Excellence in Teaching and Learning is to be a dynamic resource that serves as a catalyst and support for innovative, vibrant, and effective teaching and learning.